cantiusdeepan/Online_Currency_converter_with_API_endpoint_Docker/README.md

 ### If docker available:
 - To build the project run the following command `docker build -t converterapp:latest .`
-- To run the project using docker:
+- To run the project using docker, run the following command :
 `docker run -it --name converterapp -d -p 5000:5000 converterapp`
 - This will make the API available.
 A sample URL: http://localhost:5000/convert?amount=25&reference_date=2020-02-04&src_currency=USD&dest_currency=INR
 - To run the configured test cases,run the following command in the terminal